2014 Snapshot of Public Health: LaCloche Foothills

 Injury Prevention

 The SDHU is a member of the Espanola and Area Safety Coalition (EASC), which is a community driven group that aims to reduce injury in the area.
 The coalition meets monthly from September to June to plan and host a number of annual events and promotion of provincial campaigns.
 In 2014, the EASC erected a billboard with messaging which encouraged drivers to report drinking and driving, and to promote safe winter driving.
-In partnership with the ESAC, the SDHU also participates in the Road Safety Challenge hosted by the Ministry of Transportation for an awareness raising campaign at graduation time, with an Impaired by Drugs or Alcohol theme.
+In partnership with the EASC, the SDHU also participates in the Road Safety Challenge hosted by the Ministry of Transportation for an awareness raising campaign at graduation time, with an Impaired by Drugs or Alcohol theme.

 The SDHU provided support to partners implementing four STAND UP! programs—a 12-week exercise program for older adults.
 As part of a regional falls prevention strategy for older adults, the SDHU played a lead role in providing training, program equipment, and education resources to partners implementing the program in the Lacloche Foothills area.